-leads to the power law inflation $a(t)=a_0 t^p$. \item Did entropy change during the inflation period?
-If yes, then estimate what its change was. \item Does inflation theory explain the modern value of entropy? \item Formulate the differences between the models of cold and warm inflation. \item What is the difference between the chaotic inflation model by Linde and its original version by Starobinsky-Guth? \item The Standard Model of particles allows instability of baryons, which can decay to leptons in frames of the model.
-But as the rate of baryon number conservation violating processes is very low (for example, the proton lifetime $\tau_p\ge10^{30}years$), it is extremely difficult to find experimental proofs of the proton instability.
-Try to formulate the "inflation proof" of the proton instability. \item In what way is the inflation theory connected with solution of the problem: why mathematics is so efficient in description of our world and prediction of its evolution? \end{enumerate}
+\item The Standard Model of particles allows instability of baryons, which can decay to leptons within the framework of this model.
+But as the rate of the processes violating the baryon number conservation is very low (for example, the proton lifetime $\tau_p\ge10^{30}years$), it is extremely difficult to find experimental proofs of the proton instability.
+Try to formulate the "inflationary proof" of the proton instability.

+\item In what way is the inflation theory related to the solution of the problem: ''why is mathematics so efficient in description of our world and prediction of its evolution?''